Welcome to the New Mexico Music Commission.

 Executive Director Statement

 Our Governor-appointed Music Commission led by Interim Chair Dan Stoddard of Rio Rancho is dedicated to promoting New Mexico musicians and New Mexico music, which many rightly say is the heart of the Land of Enchantment.
 The Music Commission celebrates all genres of music and helps connect our multi-talented musicians.
 Music education is critically important to our children and their future success.
 Our music industry is a major driver of the creative economy in New Mexico and an important tourism draw.
 It is fitting that the state that was instrumental in the formative era of Rock and Roll – Buddy Holly was among the musicians to record at the Norman Petty studio in Clovis – once again is front and center in the music world.

 ~ Loie Fecteau, Executive Director of New Mexico Arts

 - Music CommissionersAbout the Music Commissioners The New Mexico Music Commission (NMMC) is an advisory body administratively attached to New Mexico Arts, the State Arts agency and a division of the Department of Cultural Affairs.
-The commission has fifteen members appointed by
+The commission, fully staffed, has fifteen members

 - Contact StaffThomas Goodrich, Music Commission Administrator Education BME, Music Education Ohio State University MM, Viola Performance Mannes College of Music Music Background Director of Orchestras: Denver School of the Arts, La Cueva High School, among others Conductor: Albuquerque Youth Symphony Program,

 - ProjectsNew Mexico Music Commission Key Projects The New Mexico Legislature approved a Bill making the Commission a permanent part of state government in 2009.
 As of September 2017, the Commission has eight Governor-appointed volunteer Music Commissioners and one half-time administrator.

 - Strategic PlanNew Mexico Music Commission Strategic Plan Executive Summary The 2016-2018 Strategic Plan was unanimously adopted by the New Mexico Music Commission at their January 11, 2016 public meeting in Santa Fe.
 The purpose of the plan is to advance, in